Colors That Go With Navy Blue — 15 Combos That Show This Color is More Versatile Than You Think

 (Image credit: A New Day)

-Amongst the colors that go with pink is navy blue – a combination that looks sophisticated and grown-up look.
+Navy blue can be found among the colors that go with pink — a combination that can look sophisticated and grown-up.
 The shades work well to balance each other out.
-The muted warm, rosy tones counteract any of the cooler tones of the deep blue and the navy prevents the pink from looking too sweet and sickly.
+The muted warm, rosy tones counteract any of the cooler tones of the deep blue, while the navy prevents the pink from looking too sweet and sickly.

 The key is to get the undertones right.
-The majority of pinks do have that blueish undertone; it's what gives them their muted tone, but be sure to order samples of your paint or fabric and see how the two shades sit together.
+The majority of pinks do have that blueish undertone — it's what gives them their muted tone — so it's best to order samples of your paint or fabric and see how the two shades sit together.

-'Pink can often be seen as a youthful color, but when put together with navy, it instantly matures and can act as a soft neutral,' says Juliette Thomas, founder & director of Juliettes Interiors.
-'Pairing navy with pink is a great combination, due to how well they balance one another out, as the cool undertones of the navy are warmed up by the pink, resulting in a clever decorative scheme.
-As both colors are quite bold, so it’s best to choose one dominant color for the walls or the larger, core items such as a sofa or bed, and add subtle hints of the other shade via home accessories.'
+"Pink can often be seen as a youthful color, but when put together with navy, it instantly matures and can act as a soft neutral," says Juliette Thomas, founder & director of Juliettes Interiors.
+"Pairing navy with pink is a great combination, due to how well they balance one another out, as the cool undertones of the navy are warmed up by the pink, resulting in a clever decorative scheme.
+As both colors are quite bold, it’s best to choose one dominant color for the walls or the larger core items such as a sofa or bed, and add subtle hints of the other shade through home accessories."

 How can I use navy blue in an on-trend way?

-One of the boldest ways to use navy blue is to go all-in on the shade.
-'There are so many ways to use this color but one of my favorite approaches is to bath a room in navy blue,' says interior designer Jewel Marlowe, founder of Jeweled Interiors.
-'Visually, this will take up about 50-60% of the room.'
+One of the boldest and most on-trend ways to use navy blue is to go all-in on the shade.
+"There are so many ways to use this color but one of my favorite approaches is to bathe a room in navy blue," says interior designer Jewel Marlowe, founder of Jeweled Interiors.
+"Visually, this will take up about 50-60% of the room."

 Hebe Hatton